msqr/coding101/text-quest/README-G6.md

 > :bulb: You do not need to think too much about all these interfaces yet, just focus on `List` and
 > we will see how the parent interfaces fit it a bit later.

+#### List implementations

+There are two main `List` implementations in Java: `java.util.ArrayList` and `java.util.LinkedList`.
+They are implemented using arrays and linked lists, respectively.
+You can mostly use the two implementations interchangeably.
+For general use the `ArrayList` usually performs better than `LinkedList`.

+> :question: Given all we have discussed about array-backed lists versus linked lists, can you think
+> of different list **usage scenarios** where `LinkedList` would be a better-performing choice than
+> `ArrayList`, and vice-versa?
+By _usage scenario_ I mean _how the list would be **primarily** used
+> in your program_.

 ### Sets

 The idea of a **set** is that of a list that holds **only unique values** and does **not** keep